oc8/YouTranslate/readme.md

 ## TODO

-- [ ] Add a hide/show subtitle button to the toolbar
 - [ ] Add a design
 - [ ] Add a better voice
+- [ ] Add a hide/show subtitle button to the toolbar
+- [ ] Automatically activates subtitles in the chosen language

 ## Features

-- Automatically activates subtitles in the chosen language (default is French)
 - Reads subtitles out loud using text-to-speech
 - Allows users to select a preferred voice for text-to-speech
 - Mutes the video's audio to avoid interference with text-to-speech